Class details

 The tutor for these classes is Chiara Button.

-Students may attend either an in-person or an online IG Year 2 Class.
-The in-person class will be held in Garsfontein; the address will be forwarded upon registration.
 Please note that the timetable below is not final and is subject to change.

-Course duration: January 2025–December 2025
+Course duration: January 2026–December 2026

-Lesson time: Friday 07:45 - 09:15
+Lesson time: Wednesday 09:30 - 11:00

-Fees: R 787 per month over 12 months (January - December)
+Fees: R787 per month over 12 months (January - December)

 Zoom code: 874 0905 6907